-The Ziff report does not factor in any assumption for future cost inflation.
+The Ziff analysis does not factor in any assumption for future cost inflation.
 In the Canadian upstream oil and gas sector there is ongoing expansion of operations in several sectors, most notably within tight/shale gas and oil sands.
 We expect inflationary pressures in the sector to remain into the future, impacting the economics of an offshore development.
-This warrants a mention in the report.
+This warrants a mention as part of the analysis.